 Running our row count and unique chick counts again, we determine that our data has a total of 118 observations from the 10 chicks fed diet 4.

-The subset command is extremely useful and can be used to filter information using multiple conditions.
+The subset command in base R (subset in R) is extremely useful and can be used to filter information using multiple conditions.
 For example, perhaps we would like to look at only observations taken with a late time value.
 This allows us to ignore the early “noise” in the data and focus our analysis on mature birds.
 Returning to the subset function, we enter:

 This version of the subset command narrows your data frame down to only the elements you want to look at.

 Other Ways to Subset A Data Frame in R

 There are actually many ways to subset a data frame using R. While the subset command is the simplest and most intuitive way to handle this, you can manipulate data directly from the data frame syntax.
 Consider: